Bah: History

 Prior to establishment of first known township the place was primarily a forest in the fertile land of Yamuna plains.
-The first known townships was established by Maharaja Kalyan Singh of Bhadawar naming the place "Bah".
+The first known townships was established by Maharaja Mahendra Kalyan Singh of Bhadawar naming the place "Bah Kalyanpur".
 The name "Bah", literally meaning 'to flow' in local language, signifies the character of place.
 It is surrounded by three rivers: Chambal, Yamuna and Utangan.

 From the very establishment of the township the Mughal Empire was declining so Mughal influence didn't reached the town and the history is much preserved locally for the region.
 From the very establishment the town has been a free place.

 Following is a list of kingdoms, janapadas and republics that have resorted control over the area.
 The list has been compiled on basis of Map analysis of Various States so is prone to errors, but general details are credible but not final: